Our Work in Guatemala

 Since AGCI began working in Guatemala in 2001, 1,400 orphans have received elevated care through our Hannah’s Hope home and partner homes.
 Prior to the closure of international adoption in Guatemala, 514 children were united with their forever families through AGCI’s adoption program.
 Following the closure, we shifted our focus to serving children and families through family preservation efforts.

-Through Education Sponsorship and our partnership with a local ministry, over 3,500 women and children have received counseling and economic support through AGCI’s community development programs.
+Through our partnership with a local ministry, over 3,500 women and children have received counseling and economic support through AGCI’s community development programs.